How to Play Queens

 One queen per colored block

-Each colored region (the connected areas of the same color) must have exactly one queen.
+Each colored block (the connected areas of the same color) must have exactly one queen.

 Queens cannot touch

 No two queens can be adjacent—not horizontally, vertically, or diagonally.
-They need their space!
+Queens don't share borders.
+It's the rules.

 Controls